Bigpoint/sombra/README.md

 ### Development
 #### Environment
-Easiest way to develop Sombra is running the included docker-compose.yml.
+Easiest way to develop Sombra is running the included docker-compose.yml (see start_dev.sh).
 Make sure to rebuild your containers on changes.
 Depending on your OS you can also mount the source into the app container.
 This way rails will reload changed files (except initializers).
 #### Tests